livebg/artwork/README.md

 thumb name:

 - The `default_resolution` specified in the Artwork configuration file.
-- The current resolition, approximated to the nearest largest supported resolution.
+- The current resolition, approximated to the nearest supported resolution which is larger than the current user's one.
 - Whether or not the screen is retina.
 - The width of the requested thumb size (e.g. `400` for `400x300_crop`).
 - The label of the requested thumb (e.g. `crop` for `400x300_crop`); the label